jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/extract.rst

 How frames are correlated
 *************************

-The sidecar provides two complementary values.
-Preferred capture time is the Unix-epoch observation used for range selection and output names.
-GStreamer PTS is converted to an encoded-video frame index for seeking.
-The configured latency is subtracted when comparing a stream with a requested acquisition range.
+The sidecar provides complementary frame timing values.
+Extraction selects an annotation timestamp from explicit CPU realtime observations for range selection and output names: mono source first, then the midpoint of left and right source observations, either source alone, and finally recorder reception.
+The recorded ``frame_index`` is used for encoded-video seeking.

 ROS bag messages in the same range are flattened by topic and written to CSV with their original bag timestamps.
 Tagged extraction creates a numbered